 Also known as Caribbean Blenny, Labrisomid Blenny, Scaly Blenny.

-Found singly resting on Pectoral and Dorsal Fins blending in with the background over limestone rock and rubble areas of shallow coral reefs, often close to sea urchins.
+Found singly, resting on their Pectoral and Dorsal Fins, blending in with the background, over limestone rock and rubble areas, of shallow coral reefs, often close to sea urchins.

 They feed on amphipods and copepods.

 Not afraid of divers but will retreat if threatened.